provocon/hello-cms-9/README.md

 The content for even the smallest Site needs to have the following items set

-* A base name - hello world as a default in this case
+* A base name - "Hello World" as a default in this case
-* A local - we chose the en-US for this example
+* A locale - we chose the de-DE for this example
+* A base path - /Sites/HelloWorld as our default

 So alongside with the content describing files, this workspace contains the tooling to prepare base names, locales and base folders before packaging